adityakumarweb/Working_Calculator/README.md

 # 🧮 Working Calculator

-A simple and responsive calculator web application built using HTML, CSS, and JavaScript.
+A simple and responsive calculator web application built using HTML and CSS.
 ---

 ## 🌐 Live Demo